 Over the whole period men developed cancer slightly more than women.
 Cancer of the prostate is the most frequent cancer among men, followed by bronchus, lung and respiratory tract cancer as well as colon cancer.
-Among women, it is breast cancer, followed by colon cancer as well as bronchus, lung and respiratory tract cancer.
+Among women, it is breast cancer, likewise followed by bronchus, lung and respiratory tract cancer as well as colon cancer.

 This indicator is part of the Monitoring System Addiction and NCD (MonAM) of the Federal Office of Public Health (FOPH).